-In the present study, group A patients were not suffering from any psychological distress at baseline (GHQ-12>3).
-Still, we evaluated them on various psychological assessment scores (as used for Group B and C) like PDT, CSCL and WHO-QOL-Bref-26.
-Apart from significant improvement in respiratory parameters (like 6-MWD, mMRC dyspnea scale, and FEV1) as a result of PR, the PR programs also contributed to an improvement in psychological scores too.
-Though the magnitude of improvement can never be equated to a focussed definitive psychiatric intervention or counselling sessions by a non-expert (as seen in Group B and C, Group B>C), however, as seen in the past, PR along with medical management played an important role in improving the psychological wellbeing of our COPD patients irrespective of their psychological status, in addition to their physical health [30,37].
+In the present study, group A patients were not suffering from any psychological distress at baseline (GHQ-12 \leq 3).
+Still, we evaluated them on various psychological assessment scores (as used for groups B and C) like PDT, CSCL, and WHO-QOL-Bref-26.
+Apart from the significant improvement in respiratory parameters (like 6-MWD, mMRC dyspnea scale, and FEV1) as a result of PR, the PR programs also contributed to an improvement in psychological scores.
+Though the magnitude of improvement can never be equated to a focused definitive psychiatric intervention or counseling sessions by a non-expert (as seen in groups B and C, group B>C), as seen in the past, PR, along with medical management, played an important role in improving the psychological status, in addition to their physical health [30,37].

-Again, small but significant improvement in psychological scores in Group C patients, though much lesser in intensity than in Group B, focuses on the role of non-experts as counsellors in patients of COPD, till the time expert psychiatric help is available.
-Simple, easy and quick screening tools like GHQ-12 can be of immense help in our busy out-patient clinics.
-Patients can be screened in a short period of time and focused small counselling sessions by the pulmonologists can also help in reducing the psychological burden [30].
-We cannot equate the results of counselling by a non-expert with definitive treatment by a mental health expert in any way.
-However, needless to say, in a country like ours, where seeking mental health is still considered as stigma [38-40], psycho-educative sessions by non-experts can also contribute to the mental wellbeing of such patients avoiding/ awaiting expert psychiatric help.
+Again, small but significant improvement in psychological scores in group C patients, though much lesser in intensity than in group B, focuses on the role of non-experts as counselors in patients of COPD, till the time expert psychiatric help is available.
+Simple, easy, and quick screening tools like GHQ-12 can be of immense help in our busy outpatient clinics.
+Patients can be screened in a short period of time, and focused small counseling sessions by pulmonologists can also help in reducing the psychological burden [30].
+We cannot equate the results of counseling by a non-expert with definitive treatment by a mental health expert in any way.
+However, needless to say, in a country like ours, where seeking mental health is still considered a stigma [38-40], psycho-educative sessions by non-experts can also contribute to the mental well-being of such patients avoiding/awaiting expert psychiatric help.

-Studies in the past have found that the presence of psychological co-morbidities lead to non-completion of PR programs [41].
-The high success rates of completion of PR in our patients can be because of the baseline screening of mental health issues in all our participants, counselling by the pulmonologist and definitive treatment by the psychiatrist, as per need.
+Studies in the past have found that the presence of psychological comorbidities leads to non-completion of PR programs [41].
+The high success rates of completion of PR in our patients can be because of the baseline screening of mental health issues in all our participants, counseling by the pulmonologist, and definitive treatment by the psychiatrist, as per need.
 This again depicts the importance of such interventions for meeting the very basic idea of PR and management of COPD patients in totality.

-Summarizing our findings, PR showed its role in improving the psychological well being of COPD patients.
+Summarizing our findings, PR showed its role in improving the psychological well-being of COPD patients.
 The results were better with directed psycho-educative sessions by non-experts and as expected, best with definitive treatment given by a psychiatrist.

-Strength of the study: This is one of the first studies of its kind in India to comprehensively explore the psychological distress and evaluate the role of psychological intervention in patients of COPD after using multiple screening and scoring systems simultaneously.
+Strength of the study

+This is one of the first studies of its kind in India to comprehensively explore psychological distress and evaluate the role of psychological intervention in patients with COPD after using multiple screening and scoring systems simultaneously.

-Limitations of the study: A larger sample size with longer follow-up period might have found a better correlation in some variables that showed a borderline significance, however was not feasible at our end because of time constraints.
+Limitations of the study

+A larger sample size with a longer follow-up period might have found a better correlation in some variables that showed a borderline significance; however, it was not feasible at our end because of time constraints.